This section covers the Models

 vmanomaly

 uses the Facebook Prophet implementation for time series forecasting, with detailed usage provided in the Prophet library documentation.
-All Prophet parameters are supported and can be directly passed to the model via args
+All original Prophet parameters are supported and can be directly passed to the model via args

 argument.